chimera-linux/cports/Packaging.md

 For both subpackages and main package, the system scans for shared libraries in the package, before `post_install` hooks are called.

+The whole `install` step is treated atomically, i.e. if anything in it fails and the build is restarted, it runs again from `install`.

 Once done, `init_pkg` hooks are called for the main package.
 Then, for each subpackage and finally for the main package, `pre_pkg` hooks are called.

+The `pre_pkg` hooks should not alter anything in the resulting `destdir`.
+From this point onwards, it should be considered read only.

 Finally, `do_pkg` and `post_pkg` hooks are called first for each subpackage and then for the main package.
 After this, the build system rebuilds repo